Pasu4/neuro-api-tony/README.md

 ### Executing actions

 To execute an action, the game first needs to send an `actions/register` command.
-After that, an entry should appear in the left panel showing the name of the action and an "Execute" button.
+After that, an entry should appear in the left panel showing the name of the action and its description.
-Clicking on the button opens a window where you can enter the content of the reply and send it via the "Send" button.
+Selection the action and clicking on the "execute" button at the bottom opens a window where you can enter the content of the reply and send it via the "Send" button.
 The window will already contain some sample JSON that validates against the schema.
 By default, your input will be parsed and validated against the schema before sending, you can turn this off in the control panel.